EAtheAnalyst/EAtheAnalyst/README.md

 - 🙂 Hi, My name is Emmanuel.
-I am a Data and Business Intelligence Analyst
+I am a Data and Marketing Analyst

 - 🥇 I help businesss understand their product, customers and sales through data